Mailing address: SOE2, Baskin School of Engineering, UC Santa Cruz, 1156 High Street, CA-95064 Santa Cruz.

 See my research page for detail.

-In addition, I alternate teaching the graduate seminar class on Geophysical and Astrophysical Fluid Dynamics (AMS 280C) with Nic Brummell.
+In addition, I alternate teaching the graduate seminar class on Geophysical and Astrophysical Fluid Dynamics (AMS 280C) with Nic Brummell and Dongwook Lee.

 Graduate students & Postdoctoral Researchers

-- Ryan Moll (3rd year AMS graduate student) on "Diffusive convection"
+- Sutirtha Sengupta (1st year AMS graduate student) on "Rotating fingering convection"

-I am currently looking to hire one or two graduate students starting in the Fall 2013.
+I am currently looking to hire a MS student from France.
+Please email me if interested.
 Please see the information for prospective graduate students for more detail.
 If you are a postdoctoral researcher with your own funding, and interested in working with me PLEASE call anytime!

 Current administrative & synergestic positions

-- I am the founding director of the International Summer Institute for Modeling in Astrophysics (ISIMA), a novel multi-disciplinary graduate training and research program, based in Santa Cruz.
+- I am the founding director of the Kavli Summer Program in Astrophysics (formerly ISIMA), a novel multi-disciplinary graduate training and research program, based in Santa Cruz.